hanszhang717/hancezhang-blog/content/en/posts/Don’t Put the Founder on a Pedestal—Or Anyone Else 13eaf43046b480afa67aeb167125da3f.md

 slug: "no-pedestals"
 ---

-# Don't Put the Founder on a Pedestal—Or Anyone Else

 I have a deep respect for the founders at my company; otherwise, I wouldn't still be here.
 From my perspective, they're all remarkable leaders.
 But that doesn't contradict the point of this article: idolizing your founder, leader, or anyone else—whether they're Elon Musk, Steve Jobs, or anyone else—is a mistake.
 The reason is simple: they're not superhuman, no one is.